Tag Archive for: Palisade Fruit and Wine Byway

 Learn more from my post about living in Grand Junction and Fruita too!

 Call me if you’d like to own an orchard or vineyard property in Mesa County, big or small!
-Allow my team at The Christi Reece Group to bring years of experience in the search for just the right property.
+Allow me to bring years of experience in the search for just the right property.

 PAUL ASPELIN, REALTOR®